 In each of these cases we are dealing not with special kinds of entity—there are, strictly speaking, no such things as canceled oophorectomies—but rather with special kinds of knowledge.
 When we use a term like “canceled oophorectomy” we are talking in an abbreviated way about the fact that “oophorectomy” had earlier been entered into a surgeon’s schedule and later removed.
 Ontologically misleading abbreviations of this sort should not be used when formulating terms in an ontology.

-20. Unpackability: Term-definition intersubstitutability
+20. Definitions should be unpackable: Term-definition intersubstitutability

 Definitions should be substitutable for their defined terms without a change in meaning.
 If we define an A as “a B that Cs,” then we should be able to replace every occurrence of “A” in a sentence with “a B that Cs,” and the result will have the same meaning (and thus also the same truth value) as the sentence with which we began.
 This process of substitution is called “unpacking.”